 Communication is an essential element for success at North School.
-Parents are kept informed of activities, policies, and individual progress through the North news newsletter, North social media Instagram account, classroom websites, weekly classroom newsletters, google calendars, formal and informal conferences, newsletters, the North Buzz (a public blog for daily announcements) email, and an active Parent Group that meets monthly.
+Parents are kept informed of activities, policies, and individual progress through the North News newsletter, eblasts, North social media Instagram account, classroom websites or instagram accounts, weekly classroom newsletters, google calendars, formal and informal conferences, newsletters, Konstella and an active Parent Group that meets monthly.
 Input from parents is critically important to the effectiveness of our program and is welcomed by staff and administration.